dexterfitch/ltc_dogfood_demo/README.md

 ---

-## **JavaScript Fundamentals: Example Concepts**
+## **JavaScript: Foundational Concepts**

-Before we dive into building the protein calculation portion of our Dog Food Calculator, let's take a look at some basic JavaScript concepts that we'll need.
+Before we dive into building the protein calculation portion of our Dog Food Calculator, let's take a look at some core JavaScript concepts that we'll need.

 ### **1. Variables**